dg974/derek_Challenge/README.md

 * Just like mentioned above for S3: you need to consider failover.
 For example, if you have two APIs running in different regions and a load balancer for each one, you can have a Route53 Failover-type record that will redirect requests to the secondary region when the first region is failing.
 You can also use Latency-type records to serve requests to your deployment geographically closest to the client.

 # Coding
 Assumes you're using Python 3.6.
 Tests are `make tests`, requires `pytest` from pip.
-It would be good practice to make a Dockerfile and a `requirements.txt` or a Poetry file of course, but didn't bother for something this simple.
+It would be good practice to make a Dockerfile and a `requirements.txt` or a Poetry file of course, but didn't for something this simple.